 Founded in 2004, St. John’s is dedicated to the faith and worship of the One, Holy, Catholic, and Apostolic Church within the classical Anglican tradition.
-We are a parish within the Anglican Catholic Church, proclaiming and upholding the Biblical, orthodox, and Catholic Anglican tradition in doctrine, worship, and discipline.
+We are a small, friendly parish within the Anglican Catholic Church, proclaiming and upholding the Biblical, orthodox, and Catholic Anglican tradition in doctrine, worship, and discipline.

 Our faith is revealed in the Bible, summarized in the Apostles’ and Nicene Creeds, and taught by the early Church Fathers and Councils of the early Church.
 We worship using the traditional Anglican/Episcopal Book of Common Prayer (1928 American edition) with music and hymns from the rich treasury of Christian hymnody.

 At St. John’s we seek to develop and nurture Christ-centered lives, to proclaim the Gospel, and to build up faith in Jesus Christ through worship, prayer, the sacraments, Christian education and Bible study, preaching, outreach, friendship, and good stewardship of the time, talents, and resources God has given us.